The rebels negotiate with King Richard II

 - Leicester TUC

 How did the project begin?

 When Eve Span is an ongoing seven-year collaboration between Mark O’Brien and John Cresswell.
 Way back in 2004 Mark published a small book on the Peasant’s Revolt of 1381: When Adam Delved and Eve Span.
 A History of the Peasants’ Revolt of 1381.
 John meanwhile had been establishing himself as an actor and playwright.
 After a chance catch-up chat at the bar of the Marxism 2016 event in London, Mark and John hatched the idea of writing and producing a play based upon this amazing story from English history.

 Why is this story important today?

-During May-June 1381 the peasants of England rose up against their feudal lords and came within a cat’s whisker of overthrowing the monarchy!
+During June-July 1381 the peasants of England rose up against their feudal lords and came within a cat’s whisker of overthrowing the monarchy!

 It was an amazing episode in English history.
 It happened a long time ago; over six and a half centuries ago, in fact.
 The chronicles of the time that tell the story, describe a late feudal society that was very different from our own.

 And yet the story of the rising serves also as a hugely powerful metaphor for the struggles of the oppressed and the exploited in every generation since.
 The Levellers of the English Civil War 1642-1651 celebrated the rising.
 Thomas Paine refers to the revolt in his 1791 revolutionary pamphlet The Rights of Man.
 In the twentieth century the historians of the British Communist Party, Rodney Hilton and Hyman Fagan, wrote about it in their The English Rising of 1381 (1950).